 - Only row level security is available and does not allow data level security

-- Tableau lacks IT support, as someone extracting dataset from SQL will have to run a SQL query first
+- Tableau lacks IT support, as someone extracting a data set from SQL will have to run an SQL query first

 - Hassle-free data manipulation after creating a data source

 - Ability to completely customize data sources and dashboards

 - Since it is cloud-based, it gives great flexibility of accessing data from anywhere